benNthen/mobile_album_fetch_api/README.md

 # Mobile Album Fetch API
-An android mobile app that retrieves data about album titles, name of their owners/users and photos stored in each album through an API and displays them on the screen.
+An android mobile app that retrieves data from an online API and returns a list of photo albums with their title and owner names.
+Selecting an album will display a galler of thumbnail-sized photos.
+Tapping one of these photos, will display a full-sized version of the photo.
+This was developed using React Native.

 ## Using this repository
 You can run the app on your local computer and/or by connecting your android mobile phone.
 The following pre-requisites are needed in order for the app to run.